gpratte/spring-boot-acceptance-test-mocks/README.md

 #### Embedded servers
 When running tests the server uses
-1. An embedded ActiveMQ server
+1. An embedded ActiveMQ server (to mock JMS)
 2. Wiremock to mock the REST calls
 3. An embedded H2 in memory database
+4. An embedded Qpid server (to mock RabbitMQ)

 # Branches
 As always I will build up the server in multiple steps.
 I will code each step on a new branch.